-We are interested in understanding how synapses work, not only in physiological conditions but also in adverse or stressful environments.
 The brain is central in coordinating the organism’s response to environmental factors such as stress, and at the same time, a very sensitive target when such response is not controlled.
-In fact, in humans stress is associated with the onset and exacerbation of a number of brain disorders, including anxiety, depression, drug addiction, post-traumatic stress disorder (PTSD).
+In fact, in humans stress is associated with the onset and exacerbation of a number of neurological disorders, including anxiety, depression, drug addiction, and post-traumatic stress disorder (PTSD).
 Stress is also a contributing factor in unhealthy aging and neurodegenerative disorders, including Alzheimer’s.

-* Early life stress and hippocampus.
-It is a well-documented fact that adverse conditions during early development can cause dramatic changes in the brain however the precise mechanism involved are far from clear.
-We will use a known paradigm for early stress (maternal deprivation) in order to fully characterize changes in hippocampal synaptic function and behavior in adult mice.
+- Effect of early life stress (ELS) on hippocampal function.
+Adverse conditions during early development can cause dramatic changes in the brain, however the precise mechanisms involved are far from clear.
+We will use well known paradigms for early stress to fully characterize changes in hippocampal synaptic function and behavior in adult mice.
 We are specially interested in social behavior and avoidance.